algolia/algoliasearch-client-go/README.md

 res, err := index.SetSettings(settings)
 ```

-List indexes
+List indices
 -------------
-You can list all your indexes with their associated information (number of entries, disk size, etc.) with the `` method:
+You can list all your indices with their associated information (number of entries, disk size, etc.) with the `` method:

 ```go
 res, err := client.ListIndexes()